pombase/canto/root/docs/md/canto_admin.md

 a focus on community curation.
 This document describes Canto from the administrator's perspective.
 It covers installation and maintenance.

+Canto is open source and available [from GitHub](https://github.com/pombase/canto).

 The latest version of this document can always be found on the main [Canto website](http://curation.pombase.org/docs/canto_admin) and the source to it